Origin of yield stress and mechanical plasticity in model biological tissues: Introduction

 \section{Introduction}

-During morphogenesis and under normal physiological conditions, biological tissues continuously experience substantial mechanical stresses~\cite{bonfanti_review_fracture_2022}.
+During morphogenesis and under normal physiological conditions, biological tissues continuously experience substantial mechanical stresses ~\cite{bonfanti_review_fracture_2022}.
 Research efforts to understand the remarkable deformability of epithelial tissues employ both experimental and simulation approaches.
-Experimentally, studies focus on the tissue’s responses to external stresses~\cite{shear_experiment_Sadeghipour_2018,Bashirzadeh_2018,Cai_2022,Harris_2012}, where a stress-driven unjamming transition has been noted~\cite{Cai_2022}.
-On the simulation front, the cellular Potts and Vertex-based models are utilized to probe tissue rheology~\cite{villemot2021quasistatic,merzouki2016_nonlinear_res}, uncovering nonlinear elasticity and rheological properties~\cite{merzouki2016_nonlinear_res,huang2022shear}.
-However, with few exceptions~\cite{hertaeg2024discontinuous}, research has predominantly focused on the shear startup regime.
+Experimentally, studies focus on the tissue’s responses to external stresses ~\cite{Harris_2012,monolayer_stretching,shear_experiment_Sadeghipour_2018,Bashirzadeh_2018,Cai_2022}, where a stress-driven unjamming transition has been noted ~\cite{Cai_2022}.
+On the simulation front, the cellular Potts and Vertex-based models are utilized to probe tissue rheology ~\cite{villemot2021quasistatic,merzouki2016_nonlinear_res}, uncovering nonlinear elasticity and rheological properties ~\cite{merzouki2016_nonlinear_res,huang2022shear}.
+However, with few exceptions ~\cite{hertaeg2024discontinuous}, research have predominantly focused on the shear startup regime.
 This leaves a gap in our understanding of tissue behavior under steady shear and the mechanisms underpinning yield-stress behavior in tissues.
 Beyond the yield stress, materials typically flow through plastic rearrangements.
 Similarly, within tissues, mechanical plasticity occurs through cellular rearrangements, enabling the maintenance of integrity and robustness.
-While there is extensive literature on how individual cells rearrange with their neighbors~\cite{lienkamp2012vertebrate,10.7554/eLife.07090,HELLER2014617,CURRAN2017480}, significant gaps remain in understanding how these localized events connect over time and space.
+While there is extensive literature on how individual cells rearrange with their neighbors ~\cite{lienkamp2012vertebrate,10.7554/eLife.07090,HELLER2014617,CURRAN2017480}, significant gaps remain in understanding how these localized events connect over time and space.
 Moreover, a major challenge lies in elucidating how these collective interactions lead to mechanical responses at the tissue level.
-In the context of material plasticity, avalanche-like behavior, prevalent in phenomena ranging from earthquakes to ferromagnets, involves small perturbations triggering significant collective responses~\cite{ruina1983slip}.
-Systems exhibiting these instabilities display self-organized criticality~\cite{bak1987self_critical} and power law scaling in their observables, indicating the universality class of the process.
-Proliferation-driven avalanche-like behavior has recently been observed in the Drosophila eye disc, suggesting that avalanches provide a macroscopic mechanism for epithelial tissues to alleviate accumulated proliferative stress~\cite{courcoubetis_avalanches_by_proliferation}.
-Moreover, shear-induced avalanches have been documented in vertex-based models~\cite{huang2022shear,Popovic_2021,hertaeg2024discontinuous}, yet a detailed examination of these avalanches’ growth is still lacking.
+In the context of material plasticity, avalanche-like behavior, prevalent in phenomena ranging from earthquakes to ferromagnets, involves small perturbations triggering significant collective responses ~\cite{ruina1983slip}.
+Systems exhibiting these instabilities display self-organized criticality ~\cite{bak1987self_critical} and power law scaling in their observables, indicating the universality class of the process. {Proliferation-driven avalanche-like behavior has recently been studied using numerical simulation of the Drosophila eye disc, suggesting that avalanches provide a macroscopic mechanism for epithelial tissues to alleviate accumulated proliferative stress ~\cite{courcoubetis_avalanches_by_proliferation}.
+Additionally, there is suggestive evidence of motility-induced avalanches in the epithelial tissue of Trichoplax adhaerens ~\cite{Prakash_2021}, where dynamic forces from the organism’s motility trigger localized microfractures that cascade into larger fractures, a hallmark of avalanche dynamics.} Moreover, shear-induced avalanches have been documented in vertex-based models {first in ~\cite{Popovic_2021}} and also ~\cite{huang2022shear,hertaeg2024discontinuous}, yet a detailed examination of these avalanches’ growth and {evolution} is still lacking.